 The mainland Chinese currency is formally called yuan (¥), more colloquially known as renminbi (RMB, literally “the people’s money”) or kuai.
 One yuan breaks down into ten jiao, also known as mao.
 Paper money was invented in China and is still the main form of exchange, available in ¥100, ¥50, ¥20, ¥10, ¥5 and ¥1 notes, with a similar selection of mao.
-One mao, five mao, and ¥1 coins are increasingly common, though people in rural areas may never have seen them before.
-China suffers regular outbreaks of counterfeiting – everyone checks their change for watermarks, metal threads and the feel of the paper.
+One mao, five mao, and ¥1 coins are increasingly common, though less so in rural areas.
+China suffers regular outbreaks of counterfeiting – many people check their change for watermarks, metal threads and the feel of the paper.

 Hong Kong’s currency is the Hong Kong dollar (HK$), divided into one hundred cents, while in Macau they use pataca (usually written MOP$), in turn broken down into 100 avos.
 Both currencies are worth slightly less than the yuan, but while Hong Kong dollars are accepted in Macau and southern China’s Special Economic Zones and can be exchanged internationally, neither yuan nor pataca is any use outside the mainland or Macau respectively.
 Tourist hotels in Beijing, Shanghai and Guangzhou also sometimes accept payment in Hong Kong or US dollars.

 Banks and ATMs